MatheusHamonangan/entain-tech-challenge-matheus/README.md

 ## Installation

-After cloning this repo, please go into the directory
+After cloning this repo, before proceeding to anything else, please go into the directory

 ```cd entain-tech-challenge-matheus```